Mad-Mushroom/IDK-Script/README.txt

 ##############################################

 You can type in commands like: "PRINT("Hello, World")".
-If you want to un files, just type in: "RUN("filename")".
+If you want to run files, just type in: "RUN("filename")".
 I made an example file, called "example.idk".
 So for an example program, just type into the console:
 "RUN("example.idk")".